Andre Francois Biography

 Biography

-Romanian sculptor, printmaker, painter, and illustrator Andre Francois was born Andre Farkas in Temesvar, Austria-Hungary (now Timisoara, Romania), in 1915.
-He studied at the Budapest School of Fine Arts before moving to France, where he studied in the atelier of poster artist Adolphe Cassandre from 1935 to 1936.
-He became a naturalized citizen in in 1939 and changed his surname to Francois, fearing for his Jewish family’s safety as World War II gained steam.
+André François, sculptor, printmaker, painter, cartoonist, and illustrator, was born Andre Farkas in Temesvar, Austria-Hungary (now Timisoara, Romania) on 9 November 1915.
+He studied at the Budapest School of Fine Arts before moving to Paris in 1934, where he studied in the atelier of poster artist Adolphe Cassandre from 1935 to 1936.
+Upon the recommendation of his teacher, he designed his first posters for the French department store Galeries Lafayette and was commissioned to create works for the 1937 Exposition Internationale des Arts et Techniques dans la Vie Moderne in Paris.
+He became a naturalized citizen in in 1939 and changed his surname to François, fearing for his Jewish family’s safety.

-Francois’s printmaking career was both as a fine and a commercial artist.
-From the 1930s he created lithographic posters for film and theater, and in the 1960s and ‘70s began to experiment with printmaking as a fine art, focusing on abstract color etching and lithography.
-He became known for his bold, rough abstractions of people and animals, sometimes humorous, sometimes verging on Surrealism.
+François’s printmaking career included both fine and commercial work.
+From the 1930s he created lithographic posters for film and theater, and in the 1960s and ‘70s began to experiment with printmaking as a fine art.
+He focused on abstract color etching and lithography and became known for his bold, rough abstractions of people and animals, sometimes humorous, sometimes verging on Surrealism.